uksrc-developers/skaeor/hera/README.md

 The full HERA pipeline contains the following steps

-1. Calibration
-2. Radio Frequency Interference (RFI) flagging
+1. Nightly calibration and RFI flagging
+2. LST binning of data into four "epochs"
+3. Inpainting and systematics subtraction
-3. Nigh-to-night LST binning
+4. LST binning of four epochs together
-4. Delay inpainting
-5. Systematics subtraction
-6. Time averaging
+5. Time averaging and pseudo-Stokes formation
-7. Power spectrum estimation
+6. Power spectrum estimation
-8. Astrophysical parameter estimation
+7. Astrophysical parameter inference

-**For now, this demonstrator case is only focusing on the delay power spectrum estimation step.**
+**For now, this demonstrator case is only focusing on the power spectrum estimation step.**

 In the future, more analysis steps will be added and documented.